T-Kozhukhov/CCCpy/README.md

 libgsl-dev
 libvtk6-dev
 ```
-Output .vtp visualisation files can be read using the ParaView software.#
+Output .vtp visualisation files can be read using the ParaView software.

+Pybind11 is included as part of the repo.

 ## Compiling the Python Binary
 TODO: Write guide entry on how to compile the Python Binary